Prelest: Eastern Orthodox views on the lives of certain Catholic saints

+It is worth noting, however, that in Roman Catholicism, the practice of spiritual discernment is significant, and saints who experience visions are quite acute in their discernment, and, while discerning the "good fruits" vs. "bad fruits" of miraculous occurrences, the Western tradition unconditionally emphasizes the focus on the Giver and not the gifts.
+Manuals for the discernment of spiritual gifts are foundational in any training for spiritual direction, with humility being the foundational virtue for all.
+Saints are also well-known for actively guarding against satanic delusion.
+St. Padre Pio, for example, was known for asking the Virgin Mary to show her foot stomping on the serpent's head, as the devil is too proud to show such images as demonic delusions.

 Russian philosopher A.F.
-Losev (1893-1988) analyzes Western spirituality and in particular, visions of St. Angela of Foligno: "That is not a prayer and conversation with God.
+Losev (1893–1988) analyzes Western spirituality and in particular, visions of St. Angela of Foligno: "That is not a prayer and conversation with God.
 These are very strong hallucinations on the basis of hysteria i.e. prelest".
 "Orthodox prayer dwells in the upper part of the heart, not below.
 Through prayer and ascetic experience it has been learned in the East that nurturing the prayer in some other place in the body is always the result of a delusional state.
 Catholic erotomania is connected, apparently, with violent excitement and fever at the bottom of the heart".

 Another Russian philosopher M.V.
-Lodyzhenskii (1852-1917) compares Orthodox and Roman Catholic mystics and points at the differences in humility between St. Seraphim of Sarov and St. Francis of Assisi.
+Lodyzhenskii (1852–1917) compares Orthodox and Roman Catholic mystics and points at the differences in humility between St. Seraphim of Sarov and St. Francis of Assisi.

-New-martyr Mihail Novoselov (1864-1938) compares the teaching of St. Ignatius (Brianchaninov), St. Theophan the Recluse, writings of M.V.
+New-martyr Mihail Novoselov (1864–1938) compares the teaching of St. Ignatius (Brianchaninov), St. Theophan the Recluse, writings of M.V.
 Lodyzhenskii and the writings of Roman Catholic mystics.